irshadbhat/indic-wx-converter/README.rst

     to be implemented soon

-7. work directly on files
+7. work with text files

 ::